My Writings. My Thoughts.

 Checked my paintball gear bag.
 Continue Reading

-One thing I try to do when writing a scene is to take the theme and try to get it to represent itself in every character from major character to major character.
-As all the scenes add up in a feature, the themes should drip from every scene whether its on the nose or through subtext.
+One thing I try to do when writing a scene is to take the theme and try to get it to represent itself in every character from major character to minor character.
+As all the scenes add up in a feature, the theme should drip from every scene whether its on the nose or through subtext.

 So when given an assignment of ‘a scene’ or a short or even a feature, I try to approach each scene with the theme I feel the complete story is supposed to represent.
 Of course its my take on the theme because everyone has a different view on a theme of a story on any particular day.